vecnathewhisperd0/tea-cli/CONTRIBUTING.md

 You can find more information on how to get started with it on the [dep project website](https://golang.github.io/dep/docs/introduction.html).

-## Building tea

-Generally, the go build tools are installed as-needed in the `Makefile`.
-An exception are the tools to build the CSS and images.

-- To build CSS: Install [Node.js](https://nodejs.org/en/download/package-manager)
-  with `npm` and then run `npm install` and `make generate-stylesheets`.
-- To build Images: ImageMagick, inkscape and zopflipng binaries must be available in your `PATH` to run `make generate-images`.

 ## Code review

-Changes to Gitea must be reviewed before they are accepted—no matter who makes the change, even if they are an owner or a maintainer.
-We use GitHub's pull request workflow to do that.
-And, we also use [LGTM](http://lgtm.co) to ensure every PR is reviewed by at least 2 maintainers.
+Changes to TEA must be reviewed before they are accepted—no matter who makes the change, even if they are an owner or a maintainer.
+We use Giteas's pull request & review workflow to do that.
+Gitea ensure every PR is reviewed by at least 2 maintainers.

 Please try to make your pull request easy to review for us.
 And, please read the *[How to get faster PR reviews](https://github.com/kubernetes/community/blob/261cb0fd089b64002c91e8eddceebf032462ccd6/contributors/guide/pull-requests.md#best-practices-for-faster-reviews)* guide;